wds15/hep/README.md

 _S.
 Weber, A. Gelman, B. Carpenter, D. Lee, M. Betancourt, A. Vehtari,
-A. Racine (2016), "Hierarchical expectation propagation for Bayesian aggregation of average data", arXiv:XXXXX_
+A. Racine (2016), "Hierarchical expectation propagation for Bayesian aggregation of average data", arXiv:1602.02055_

-To use the code, we recommend to use one of the examples below as template and modify it to your needs.
+To use the code, we recommend to start with one of the examples below as template and modify it to your needs.

 Updates will be posted to https://github.com/wds15/hep